knowledge-computing/mapkurator-doc/docs/modules/postocr-linker.md

 Figure shows an outline of tables on Postgres and indicies on Elasticsearch.
 The details of each component are as follows.

-* table `all_continents` : A table of all OpenStreetMap geo-entities' id, names, and the corresponding source tables.
+* table `all_continents` : A table of all OpenStreetMap geo-entities' id, names, and the corresponding source tables
-* schema `{each continent}` table `{points, lines, multilinestrings, multipolygons, other_relations}`: A source table of OpenStreetMap geo-entities including names, semantic types, and geometries.
+* schema `{each continent}` table `{points, lines, multilinestrings, multipolygons, other_relations}`: A source table of OpenStreetMap geo-entities including names, semantic types, and geometries
 * index `osm`: An elasticsearch index of table `all_continents`
 * index `osm-voca`: @min